yechanggui/sklearn-plus/README.rst

 Features
 --------

 **End-To-End**.
 Sklearn plus is based on Tensorflow and implements many classical models.
-Also it offers easy and consistent API for specific NLP task.
+Also it offers easy and consistent API with sklearn style for specific NLP task.

 **Easy extensibility**.
 Sklearn plus inherits sklearn base classes and follows sklearn API design principles.
 It is easy to assemble new models, preprocessing functions and utils in it.